-- Adjunct Lecturer - o (those who have taught 1-30 credit hours/equivalent at NCCC) - Adjunct Lecturer II - o (those who have taught more than 30 credit hours/equivalent at NCCC)
+- Adjunct Lecturer

+- o (those who have taught 1-30 credit hours/equivalent at NCCC)

+- Adjunct Lecturer II

 ADJUNCT FACULTY OFFICE HOURS

 It is expected that adjunct faculty members will hold one (1) regularly scheduled, dedicated office hour per week for each course taught in a semester.
 Office space is available at the various campuses for adjunct faculty members to use for this purpose.